Selling Gifted Property vs. Selling Inherited Property

 selling gifted property vs selling inherited property

-Below, we’ll guide you through the process of selling an inherited property vs. a gifted property from a tax perspective.
-You’ll learn how the government taxes these property sales, how to calculate taxes, minimize your tax liability, and more.
+Below, we’ll walk you through the process of selling an inherited property vs. a gifted property from a tax perspective.
+You’ll learn how the government taxes these property sales, how to calculate taxes, how to minimize your tax liability, and more.

 What is a gifted house for tax purposes?